elunna/nerfhack-changelog/README.md

 * Stop occupations when the hero is caught in a poison gas cloud
 * Allow lighting only 1 candle in a stack (GnollHack).
 * Inform player when casting healing at monsters with full HP.
+* Swapping weapons take 0 turns (dNetHack)
+* A welded cursed quarterstaff doesn't block spellcasting (xNetHack)
+* Crysknives are never auto-quivered
+* Launchers don't count as weapons for the 'hit with a wielded weapon' conduct
+* Give enchanting vibrate warning for all weapons and armor when using scrolls of enchant weapon or armor (Dynahack)

+#### Safer bags of holding:
+The following safeguards were added to protect players from exploding bags:
+* Players cannot put **known** wands of cancellation or magical bags into **identified** bags of holding.
+Keep in mind, unknown wands and bags are still dangerous and should be handled with care until formally identified (dNetHack)
+* Players are prevented from tipping **known** explosive items into **identified** bags of holding
+* Empty wands of cancellation may still be placed inside bags of holding (no risk of blowing up)

+DISCLAIMER: Bag of holding explosions are not prevented when confused or hallucinating!

+* Another subtle but helpful change: bags are not susceptible to burning up when lava walking.
+In Vanilla this was never the case, but in some variants bags can sometimes burn up unless foo-proofed.

 ### Streamlined Identification Features
 A general design philosophy of NerfHack is to automatically identify items that are unambiguous from various effects.
 If a quick wiki lookup is all that is needed (ie: sink ring identification) let's save the player from opening up a browser.